arm5728/BurgerTycoon/README.md

 # BurgerTycoon
 Adrian Melendez Relli

-Complex Text-Based Business Management Game.
-I wish I could make digital art.
+Text-Based Business Management Game.
+Strategically deep but naturally kind of a pain to look at.